brannerchinese/Web_Framework/code_review_comments/stacey_sern_20140526.md

 ## Comments by [Stacey Sern](https://github.com/staceysern), 20140526

- 1. An exception can occur when the server is being started if an invalid port is provided (> 65536).
+ 1. **Done**.
+An exception can occur when the server is being started if an invalid port is provided (> 65536).
 After looking at your code, I realized I did the same thing.
 My solution was to catch the exception and raise a new one:

         try:
             serve(self, host=host, port=port)